LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with `curl->set`.
 If set to a value of "1", curl should fail silently if the HTTP status code is equal to or larger than 400.
 The default action would be to return the page normally, ignoring that code.
-This method is not fail- safe, and there are scenarios where unsuccessful response codes will slip through.
+This method is not fail-safe, and there are scenarios where unsuccessful response codes will slip through.

 Network Options